-Joel Williams is in his sixth year as an assistant track and field coach with the UNC Asheville men's and women's programs.
-He has been in charge of coaching the sprints (up to 800m) and hurdle events, throws and high jump since his hiring in the fall of 2007.
+Joel Williams is in his seventh year as an assistant track and field coach with the UNC Asheville men's and women's programs.
+He has been in charge of coaching the sprints (up to 1500m) and hurdle events, throws and high jump since his hiring in the fall of 2007.

 During The 2013-2014 school year, Williams coached a number of athletes to school records and high conference meet placings.
 Meredith Foster set a new school record in high jumps with a leap of 5'7" winning the Big South Indoor Conference Championship.
 Foster's win marks the 10th individual Big South conference champion coached by Williams-along with 2 athletes on the winning DMR team in 2013.
 Kassie Pierre set a school record during her redshirt freshman year in the 400m Hurdles with a time of 61.75.
 Kurt Hibert (a former walk-on with no previous track experience) garnered third place in the Big South Outdoor Conference Championships in the Discus.
 Corey McClintock, a high school 800m runner, finished second in the Conference outdoor meet with a school record of 51.31m.
 This was accomplished along with the the skillful coaching assistance of volunteer coach Tom Fortier who was instrumental in her development.
 The women's 4 x 400m relay team also set a new school record at the outdoor conference meet with all four athletes returning for the following year.